“De’ miei bollenti spiriti,” Verdi’s La traviata

 Praised by Opera News for his “warm, strong, highly promising tenor”, Rolando Sanz is thrilling audiences with his impeccable technique and musical depth, as well as his “[vocal] color and heartfelt interpretations” (Milwaukee Journal Sentinel).
+This season he will perform as a soloist in House of Freedom with The Defiant Requiem Foundation.
 Last season, Mr. Sanz sang the tenor solo of Beethoven’s Symphony No. 9 with Asheville Symphony, performed the role of Rageneau in Cyrano with Michigan Opera Theater, and, becoming a house favorite at the esteemed opera house, returned to The Metropolitan Opera for their productions of Salome, Idomeneo, Fidelio, and La traviata.
 Sanz first joined the roster of The Metropolitan Opera for Bartlett Sher’s highly-anticipated production of Otello.
 He also joined Baltimore Concert Opera for the U.S. première of Franco Faccio’s Amleto, performed the roles of Don Gaspar in La favorite with Washington Concert Opera, and performed Nemorino in L’elisir d’amore with Finger Lakes Opera and in a return to Florentine Opera.
 Additionally, he sang the tenor solo of Beethoven’s Mass in C with Spoleto Festival USA.